EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    Master Secret = EDHOC-Exporter( "OSCORE Master Secret", length ) Master Salt   = EDHOC-Exporter( "OSCORE Master Salt", 8 )
 ~~~~~~~~~~~~~~~~~~~~~~~

-## Transferring EDHOC over Other Protocols {#non-coap}

-EDHOC may be transported over a different transport than CoAP.
-In this case the lower layers need to handle message loss, reordering, message duplication, fragmentation, and denial of service protection.

 # Security Considerations {#security}